Chapter 40. Launch Services

 No output parameters - Only a summary page is returned.
-The page contains: when the job was started, when it finished, the user name, and so on.
-The format of the summary page cannot be customized.
+The page contains: when the job was started, when it finished, the user name, etc. The format of the summary page cannot be customized.

 One output parameter - In this case, the output is sent to the client as in the body of the HTTP response with its MIME content type defined by the property type in Dictionary.

 Multiple output parameters - In this case, each output parameter is sent to the HTTP client as a part of the multipart HTTP response.
 The content type of the response is either multipart/related or multipart/x-mixed-replace, depending on the HTTP client (the client detection is fully automatic).
 The multipart/related type is used for browsers based on Microsoft Internet Explorer and the multipart/x-mixed-replace is sent to browsers based on Gecko or Webkit.

 Launch requests are recorded in the log files in the directory specified